-Do you enjoy the combination of practical, technical and creative activities?
-With our investment in digital and photographic media your skills in this area can advance.
-Our Adobe Creative Cloud access can develop technical knowledge and present the opportunity to take increasingly sophisticated photographs with advanced post production edits.
-Working with different media such as fashion and textiles can also build on personal interests and practical skills with fabrics.

-Do you enjoy seeing your skills, ideas and understanding develop over time and through sustained effort?
-Successful students have personal motivation to improve and diversify their expressive skills.
+If you enjoy developing your artistic skills, through a combination of practical, technical and creative activities, then Art would be a strong choice for you.
+The course builds on existing knowledge in drawing and painting and encourages experimentation to refine and enhance techniques using a range of materials.
+We have invested in digital media, including department iPads, so your skills in this area can advance.
+Our Adobe Creative Cloud suite is accessed by all students following a creative course and can be effective when gathering and editing visual references for Art.
+Equally, working with different media such as fashion and textiles can also build on personal interests and practical skills with fabrics and sewing.
+There is the opportunity to print on fabrics and extend your design skills in this area.
+Successful students at this level have sustained personal motivation to improve and diversify their expressive skills.
 They are open to collaboration with peers and accept support, advice and guidance from their teacher.
-Inspiration, perseverance and good time management with independent working skills are key to success in Art.
+Inspiration, perseverance and good time management, with strong independent working skills, are key to success in an Art, Craft & Design A Level.